What were an Egyptian pharaoh's roles and responsibilities?

 In the temples across Egypt, there was a complex religious hierarchy with various ranks of priests and priestesses who performed daily rituals and tasks.

-Most of the time, the High Priests which were appointed by the pharaoh were autonomous in carrying out their religious duties.
+Most of the time, the high priests, which were appointed by the pharaoh, were given significant freedom and power to carry out their religious duties.

 However, the pharaoh still had final say over all religious matters.